+The Arkansas State Council for the Interstate Compact on Educational Opportunity for Military Children will meet at 9 a.m.
+July 16, 2019 in the Auditorium, Four Capitol Mall, Little Rock, Arkansas 72201.

 The State Board of Education will meet at 10 a.m.
-January 10, 2019, and at 9 a.m.
-January 11, 2019, in the ADE Auditorium, Four Capitol Mall, Little Rock, AR 72201.
+July 11, 2019, and 9 a.m.
+July 12, 2019, in the Auditorium, Four Capitol Mall, Little Rock, Arkansas 72201.

-A special State Board of Education meeting will be held at 10 a.m.
-December 20, 2018, in the Auditorium at the Arkansas Department of Education, Four Capitol Mall, Little Rock, AR 72201.

 Learn more about the standards that define the knowledge and skills Arkansas students should have in order to be ready for college and careers.Learn More